-Iran Consumer Elect ronics SWOT Strengths Iran had a population of 79.1mn at the end of 2015 and is forecast to grow to 83.4mn by 2020, giving the country has the potential to be the leading consumer electronics market in the Middle East.
-Iran's youthful and tech-literate population is increasingly well informed about the latest technology trends and brands.
-Over two-thirds of Iranians live in urban areas, which bodes well for strong retail growth and broadband access.
-The expansion of 3G and 4G services, launched by multiple operators.
-Weaknesses High tariffs on some imported electronics products (eg, more than 50% for mobile handsets and 30% for notebooks).
-Local electronics distribution sector is small-scale and fragmented, making it hard for regional vendors and distributors to build channels to market.
-Large grey market of pirated goods entering the country through Pakistan, Afghanistan and Iraq.
-Political environment creates risk for vendors.
-Opportunities Lifting of US handset sanctions should boost competition and accelerate smartphone adoption, though tariffs will continue to limit potential.
-Increased competition and coverage in the mobile data market should drive smartphone sales.
-Individual retailers of international consumer electronics brands, particularly Apple, are increasingly well-organised, offering their own warranties and services tailored to Iranian consumers.
+- Iran had a population of 79.1mn at the end of 2015 and is forecast to grow to 83.4mn by 2020 - the country has the potential to be the leading consumer electronics market in the Middle East. - Iran's youthful and tech-literate population is increasingly well informed about the latest technology trends and brands. - Over two-thirds of Iranians live in urban areas, which bodes well for strong retail growth and broadband access. - The expansion of 3G and 4G services, launched by multiple operators.